jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

         avoid to lying down.
 If the problem persists, contact your Specialist immediately.</p>\n"
     - question: How long should the sutures remain in the mouth?
       answer: "<p>It all depends on the case and extent of the procedure.
-As a general rule, a period of between 7 and 10 days is sufficient, however, it could be extended for a longer time.
-At present it is very common to use resorbable sutures that, for being biodegradable, do not require a second clinical intervention for their removal.</p>\n"
+As a general rule, a period of between 7 and 10 days is sufficient; however, it could be extended for a longer time.
+At present it is very common to use resorbable sutures that, for being biodegradable; do not require a second clinical intervention for their removal.</p>\n"
 clinicCases:
   title: Oral Surgery - Clinical Cases